jpgmv1998/reproducible_paper_template/randomReferences.md

 :star: [Tidyverse](https://www.tidyverse.org/) - a collection of packages that share an underlying design philosophy, grammar, and data structures.
 Used for data cleaning, wrangling, visualization, and more.

 :star: [data.table](https://rdatatable.gitlab.io/data.table/) - package for data manipulation.
 Fast, memory efficient, concise, stable, dependency-free.
 Recommended for large data.

+:star: [collapse](https://sebkrantz.github.io/collapse/index.html) - collapse is a C/C++ based package for data transformation and statistical computing in R. It’s aims are: To facilitate complex data transformation, exploration and computing tasks in R. To help make R code fast, flexible, parsimonious and programmer friendly.
+It further implements a class-agnostic approach to data manipulation in R, supporting base R, dplyr (tibble), data.table, sf, plm classes for panel data (‘pseries’ and ‘pdata.frame’), and non-destructively handling other matrix or data frame based classes (including most time series classes such as ‘ts’, ‘xts’ / ‘zoo’, ‘timeSeries’, ‘tsibble’, ‘tibbletime’, etc.).

 [dtplyr](https://dtplyr.tidyverse.org/) - dtplyr provides a data.table backend for dplyr.
 The goal of dtplyr is to allow you to write dplyr code that is automatically translated to the equivalent, but usually much faster, data.table code.